What I do

 World Wedding Day

-A collaboration between the international Discovery Networks and TLC that examines the medical and cultural story of birth, and the cultural and social story of marriage.
-Oversaw all aspects of production, booking, reporting, creative and team management for 3 two-hour doc specials, each shot in 14 countries, on five continents made to air internationally on Discovery networks, and TLC.
+A ground breaking collaboration between the international Discovery Networks and TLC that examines the medical and cultural story of birth, and the cultural and social story of marriage.
+I oversaw all aspects of production, booking, reporting, creative and team management for 3 two-hour doc specials, each shot in 14 countries, on five continents made to air internationally on Discovery networks, and TLC.

 Featured on Oprah, delivered record highest numbers for a special on Discovery.